Who can apply?

 - Dedicated Trainee and Foundation areas

-- Subscription to Histopathology journal - the Society journal, offering many articles of immediate relevance to diagnostic histopathologists including a specially commissioned annual review issue and review articles in each monthly issue (not applicable to Foundation members)
+- Subscription to Histopathology journal - the Society journal, offering many articles of immediate relevance to diagnostic histopathologists including a specially commissioned annual review issue and review articles in each monthly issue (not applicable to Affiliate or Foundation members)

 - BDIAP Newsletter